 It’s Heineken regatta week here in Sint Maarten.
 Yachts from around the world congregate to race around the island in the day and party and rub shoulders with the sailing elite in the evening.
 Me?
 I’ll be hunkered down in Glee ignoring it as much as possible in my quiet corner of the lagoon imagining my own impending future.
-I guess my reasons for sailing a different from the mainstream; to live as free as possible from bureaucratic interference.
+I guess my reasons for sailing are different from the mainstream; to live as free as possible from bureaucratic interference.

 I’ve been here 2 weeks and 2 days now but it feels like I’ve been here at least three times that.
 I know my way around the Lagoon area pretty well now and have got to know a few local liveaboarders.
 Glee is already kitted out as a liveaboard and, if I was happy with that, then all would be well as it stands.
 Adventure calls so some work needs to be done.
 For Glee, I’ve started on my Project Matrix: a handy tool for getting things done in Don Casey’s book “This Old Boat.”
 You can use this to prioritise almost any project so take note: